richardghirst/PiBits/ServoBlaster/README.txt

 use.
 The driver maintains that pulse width until you send a new command requesting some other width.

-Currently is it configured to drive 8 servos.
+By default is it configured to drive 8 servos, although you can configure it to drive up to 21.
 Servos typically need an active high pulse of somewhere between 0.5ms and 2.5ms, where the pulse width controls the position of the servo.
 The pulse should be repeated approximately every 20ms, although pulse frequency is not critical.
 The pulse width is critical, as that translates directly to the servo position.

+In addition to driving servos, ServoBlaster can be configured to generate pulse widths between 0 and 100% of the 20ms cycle time, making it suitable for controling the brightness of up to 21 LEDs, for example.

 The driver creates a device file, /dev/servoblaster, in to which you can send commands.
-The command format is "<servo-number>=<sero-position>", where servo number is a number from 0 to 7 inclusive, and servo position is the pulse width you want in units of 10us.
+The command format is "<servo-number>=<sero-position>", where servo number is by default a number from 0 to 7 inclusive, and servo position is the pulse width you want in units of 10us.
 So, if you want to set servo 3 to a pulse width of 1.2ms you could do this at the shell prompt:

 echo 3=120 > /dev/servoblaster